-- ♣ Disposition of patients with failed prehospital resuscitation efforts and pronounced in the field - Disposition of patients having injuries incompatible with life - Disposition of patients with obvious evidence of expiration prior to MEDIC arrival - Contact Medical Control for any concerns regarding pronouncing patient in the field
+- Disposition of patients with unsuccessful prehospital resuscitation efforts and pronounced in the field - Disposition of patients having injuries incompatible with life - Disposition of patients with obvious evidence of expiration prior to MEDIC arrival

-- 1. Do not remove lines or tubes unless directed to do so by Incident Command - A. If destination is other than county morgue lines/tube may be removed prior to transport - 2.
-Notify appropriate law enforcement agency - 3.
-Ensure respect for the deceased and family is maintained - 4.
-Scene should be maintained as a potential crime scene until directed otherwise by law enforcement - 5.
+- 1. Contact Medical Control for any concerns regarding pronouncing patient in the field - 2.
+Do not remove lines or tubes unless directed to do so by Incident Command - A. If destination is other than county morgue lines/tube may be removed prior to transport - 3.
+Notify appropriate law enforcement agency - 4.
+Ensure respect for the deceased and family is maintained - 5.
+Scene should be maintained as a potential crime scene until directed otherwise by law enforcement - 6.
 Record patient disposition on PCR